 Over the entrance door of the Throne Room, it is worth noting a sculpture and a bronze frieze, by J. Claret (spanish).

-During the remodelling in the building in 1990, all of this setting, aimed at royal pomp, underwent a total transformation turning it into the current Òleum Restaurant; a restaurant with a capacity of 80 people and an exceptional view of Barcelona.
+During the remodelling in the building in 1990, all of this setting, aimed at royal pomp, underwent a total transformation turning it into the current Òleum Restaurant, with an exceptional view of Barcelona.